apostrophecms/docs/docs/reference/query-builders.md

 ## Page document query builders

-The following query builders only relate to page documents.
+The following query builders are only available on query created with the page module's `apos.page.find` method and [page REST API routes](/reference/api/pages.md).

 ### `ancestors()`